pupilfirst/wd101-scripts/basic-introduction-html-css/css-and-styling-structure/README.md

     </head>
     <body>
       <h1 style="color: blue; font-size: 36px">Hello World!</h1>
-      <p style="color:red;">Trying CSS for first time</p>
+      <p style="color:red;">Trying CSS for the first time</p>
     </body>
   </html>
 ````

-It works, but now imagine, that if we would build a large scale application, using **Inline CSS**, the website's HTML files are going to look like really messy.
+It works, but now imagine that if we would build a large scale application, using **Inline CSS**, the website's HTML files are going to look really messy.

 And another thing, what if I had a bunch of **header** tags throughout my website, and I have to change all of its *color* from *blue* to *red*?
 It will be an irritating task, right?